 A SATA controller is also integrated into the chipset to provide two SATA 3 (6/Gbps) and four SATA 2 (3 Gbps) ports, which are RAID 0, 1, 5 and 10 supported.
 The SATA drives are hot-swappable units.
-RAID 5 supported with Windows OS only).

 Note: The operating system you use must have RAID support to enable the hot-swap capability and RAID function of the SATA drives.